 International Freshmen Admissions Requirements

 - Official School Records - The successful freshman applicant will demonstrate his or her potential for success by completing a College Preparatory Curriculum with a cumulative average of 2.0 on the defined preparatory courses.
 For more information see the College Preparatory Curriculum.
-Official school records, including official high school and college transcripts, must be translated into English prior to being sent to the Admissions Office.
-All transcripts issued by colleges not located in the U.S. must be sent to a third party evaluation company.
-Applicants may use Joseph Silny & Associates or World Education Service.
+Official school records, including official high school and college transcripts, must be translated into English and evaluated prior to being sent to the USCB Admissions Office.
+All transcripts issued by high schools and colleges not located in the U.S. must be sent to a third party evaluation company.

 University of South Carolina Beaufort

 Once your application is complete with a copy of your passport, original bank certification, original transcripts and course by course evaluations have been received and processed, you will be issued a letter of acceptance or denial.
 Once you are accepted and have paid the enrollment deposit, you will be issued an I-20 form.
 The I-20 form is an immigration document stating that you have been accepted into a degree program here at the University of South Carolina Beaufort.
 Once you receive your I-20 and pay your SEVIS fee, you must apply for a student visa at a U.S. embassy or consulate.
 This visa stamp in your passport shows the visa status you will hold while here in the U.S. You are permitted to enter the country within 30 days of the start of your program stated on your I-20, but no earlier.